STAT540-UBC/seminar-08/README.md

-# Feedback and Proposed Changes
-* Would be nice to have the code that reproduces the list of genes and their FC values
-* In addition, would be nice to explain where the multifunctionality scores list came from
-* Rewrite to switch to different GSEA method?
+# Seminar 7: Gene Set Enrichment Analysis

+Clone the repository, and modify your copy of `sm7_gsa_network.Rmd` to complete the deliverables at the end of file.